kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      tick that points outwards.
 Also the color and the font size of the tick labels is set.
 Note that these are Matplotlib keyword arguments.
    * With :meth:`wcsgrat.Graticule.setp_axislabel` we allow galactic coordinate labels and ticks to be plotted along the top and right plot axis.
-Default, the labels along these axes are set to be invisible, so we need to make them visible with keyword argument *visible=True*.
+By default, the labels along these axes are set to be invisible, so we need to make them visible with keyword argument *visible=True*.
      Also a title is set for these axes.